magdesign/PocketVJ-CP-exh/ROADMAP.md

 - Add scripts to trigger content based on humidity/temperature <p/>
 - Add Buttons to trigger dmxshow together with videoplayer sync (already works with osc/scheduler, sync might cause a lot of webtraffic) <p/>
 - add wireless-power off to interfaces ? <p/>
-- Integrate this script for more CPU infos in CP: https://gist.github.com/ecampidoglio/5009512#file-cpustatus-sh <p/>
 - play images and videos after each other, depending on filename or with an ofx timeline, do we really need that?  <p/>
 - System alive ping, which sends out an email every 5 minutes to tell that beamer&pocketvj is alive, alarm function (do you really need that?) <p/>
 - AES67 Support, is it possible (https://github.com/dewiweb/ALSA-RAVENNA-AES67-Driver) Edit: Dante USB-dongles are supported <p/>